 Background

-The following information is for the new RGA use.
+The following information is for the RGA use.
 If you would like more information on long term rentals, Bed & Breakfasts or commercial accommodations, please contact the Planning & Development department: planning@bimbc.ca

 RGA use has been permitted as a result of the Short Term Rental Policy #19-05.
 This policy was informed by over six months of engagement to identify community needs and an appropriate regulatory framework.